ABC Real Estate Training

 This law applies to ALL contractors, plumbers, painters, electricians, HVAC renovators and home owners renovating their own investment property.

-You must take the 8 hour LSRS (Lead Safe Renovation Supervisor Class) course and pass a test.
+You must take the 8 hour LSRC (Lead Safe Renovation Supervisor Class) course and pass a test.
 You will then receive a Lead Safe renovator certificate that must be on location at job sites.
-Violation of the new LSRS laws can trigger fines of up to $37,500 and jail time.
+Violation of the new LSRC laws can trigger fines of up to $37,500 and jail time.
 Don't take the chance.
 Get certified NOW.

 Massachusetts Laws have adopted its own RRP Lead Safe Renovation law on July 9, 2010.
 The Massachusetts Law is similar to the Federal EPA-HUD Lead Safe Renovator law although, there are some differences.
 Click the MA RRP Link below for a full view of the MA law 454 CMR 22.00 to 22.92.

-“A few differences between Federal LSRS and MA RRP Laws”
+“A few differences between Federal LSRC and MA RRP Laws”

 Massachusetts Law states that the Lead Safe Renovation Supervisor must be present at the job site while work is in progress, The EPA-HUD law allows the renovation supervisor to leave the job site but must be available by phone.